ChinaGodMan/UserScripts/Script details/greasyfork-user-scripts-data-visualization/README_en.md

 <img height="6px" width="100%" src="https://media.chatgptautorefresh.com/images/separators/gradient-aqua.png?latest">

 > ### 🔍you may be looking forGreasyForkRelated scripts
+>
 > -   [**GreasyForksuitable for enhancement**](https://greasyfork.org/scripts/497317): The script details page is added.
 It is suitable for links to be added.
 Click to open the web page.，Copy web page,tire search
 > -   [**GrreasyFork User-published script data visualization**](https://greasyfork.org/scripts/508968): useChart.jsObtaining and visualizing user script data，And generate a chart on the user’s personal homepage to display the detailed installation status below.
 > -   [**GreaysFork Enhance WebHookSync settings**](https://greasyfork.org/scripts/506717): This script can help you quickly enter script synchronization information，And add language codes for multiple countries in batches，Instead of clicking the selection boxes one by one and going to the corresponding URL。
 > -   [**GreasyFork Markdown toobar**](https://greasyfork.org/scripts/505164): Used by default in forums Markdown Format，Add format help link and Markdown Toolbar introduction
 > -   [**GreasyFork Show script ratings**](https://greasyfork.org/scripts/501119): Add evaluation scores to script list
 > -   [**GreasyFork Advanced search**](https://greasyfork.org/scripts/505215): Search using Google GreasyFork and SleazyFork superior script
-> - [**GreasyFork Navigation barEnhance**](https://greasyfork.org/scripts/501880): 增强greasyfork导航栏,Add user list,User console, etc.
+> -   [**GreasyFork Navigation barEnhance**](https://greasyfork.org/scripts/501880): 增强 greasyfork 导航栏,Add user list,User console, etc.
 > -   [**GreasyforkGlue craftsman**](https://greasyfork.org/scripts/497346): Enhancegreasyfork,Copy code，Script download，Precise time to seconds，Home page cleanup，Discuss one-click reporting，Script list jump code added download Beautify view code and display code reference files，show script icon，Jump to adult scripts and other operations
 > -   [**Greasyfork Notification assistant**](https://greasyfork.org/scripts/506345): When there’s a new reply to your script or to a discussion you’re participating in，The script will display the latest discussion content in a modal window on the web page。
 > -   [**Script FinderGrease Monkey Script Finder**](https://greasyfork.org/scripts/498904): Script Finder is a user script（userscript），It helps you find and manage userscripts on any website

 <!--AUTO_ABOUT_PLEASE_DONT_DELETE_IT-END-->